conductrics/conductrics-js-wrapper/README.md

 + `session` - a session ID to use to identify the visitor (see notes above).
 + `reward` - an optional numeric value for the goal that was just achieved.
 If not provided, the server will use the agent's default (typically `1` unless otherwise specified).
 + `goal` - a goal code to identify which of your business goals has just been achieved.
 If not provided, the server will use the default goal code for the agent (typically `goal-1` unless otherwise specified).

+Generally, goal() can be called in a "fire and forget" manner, but for cases where you would like more feedback, your callback function will be passed three arguments:

++ `accepted` - a boolean that indicates whether the goal was received and accepted by Conductrics.
+If false, that means that either there was a network failure, or the goal wasn't accepted by Conductrics (reasons for this include sending a goal value that is too high, sending the same goal too many times, trying to send a goal for which there was no preceding decision to credit for the goal, or trying to send a goal after the session times out).
++ `session` - the session identifier, as a string.
+May be `null` if there was no prior decision for the agent in question.
++ `retryable` - a boolean that indicates whether there is any sense in retrying the goal() call later.
+Will be true if `accepted` was false because of a network error or rate-limiting issue.
+Will be false if the goal was simply not accepted by Conductrics.

 ### Request Batching (BETA) ###